haroohie-club/HaroohieSite/content/chokuretsu/serial-loops/docs/1.introduction/1.installation/en.md

 It is recommended that you use a distribution of Serial Loops that automatically installs or comes with the necessary prerequisites.
 For each platform these are:

 * Linux: Flatpak
-* macOS: Installer
+* macOS: Installer (also installs devkitARM and Xcode tools for make)
-* Windows: Installer
+* Windows: Installer (also installs [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and is bundled with the Docker installer and devkitPro installer for devkitARM)

 Using these will ensure Serial Loops is ready to use after installation.
 However, if you would rather use a portable build on Windows/Linux, please check the information on installing these prerequisites below.